Publications

 title = {Report on the 2022 Embedded Systems Week (ESWEEK)},

-author = {Aviral Shrivastava; Xiaobo Sharon Hu},
+author = {Aviral Shrivastava and Xiaobo Sharon Hu},

 url = {https://mpslab-asu.github.io/publications/papers/Shrivastava2023D&T.pdf, pdf},